danielcopper/copperOS/README.md

 # copperOS

-This is my personal take on Linux From Scratch.
-This is based on version 11.2 (systemd) of LFS.
+This is my personal take on Linux From Scratch, based on version 11.2 (systemd) of LFS.
+Consider this a cheatsheat for me to install LFS manual correctly.

+I plan on turning this into automated shell scripts.ex

 - [copperOS](#copperos)
   - [Host System](#host-system)